 We arrived at the Cape Fear channel 8:30 AM as we expected and had no problems navigating to our slip on the face dock at South Harbor Village Marina.
 Yes, Cape Fear is a real place – beyond the Cape Fear movie.
 There was one electrical wire we needed to pass under which was marked at 76ft on the chart, but we were told it was actually 90.
 Since our mast is 75ft, we proceeded cautiously and had plenty of air above our mast.
 This was our first electrical wire crossing so we were nervous as could be!

 We received a super friendly greeting from the Marina staff, restaurant recommendations, and boat service information.
 They even offered cable tv hookups.

-Wednesday, we enjoyed Bald Head Island for the day. (named after how it looks from
+Wednesday, we enjoyed Bald Head Island for the day. (named after how it looks from the ocean)

 Thursday, our Ship’s Engineer arrived for some solar/lithium upgrade planning, helped us work on the boat tasks, and Friday, we went for a day sail.

 Saturday, we had friends arrive for a day sail – their first time!